-President Donald Trump is once again pitching direct payments to Americans — but this time, not because of the pandemic.
-Over the weekend, he floated sending people “at least” $2,000 from the tariff revenue collected this year, along with additional help for health-care costs.
+President Donald Trump is pitching direct payments to Americans — but this time, not because of the pandemic.
+He’s floating the idea of giving people “at least” $2,000 from this year’s tariff revenue and now says checks could start going out around mid-2026.
+He’s mentioned the concept before, but adding a timetable marks a notable escalation.

 The proposal has many Americans asking whether they’d be eligible for these checks — and revisits familiar political territory: offering direct relief amid economic frustration.
 But as eye-catching as the promise may seem, the details — including who would qualify, how much revenue exists, and how the plan would actually work — remain vague.
 We took a closer look at what Trump is actually suggesting — and what experts think about the idea.